AdrianAbeyta/ICML2019-TREX/README.md

 # Installation

-NOTE: The UTBox folders and Github repos may require special access.
+NOTE: The Github repositories require special access.

-If you can't get access to UTBox links or UT Nuclear Robotics Github, please contact Dr. Pryor.
+If you can't access UT Nuclear Robotics' private Github, please contact Dr. Pryor.
 For access to this (or any other Github repo), please contact me.

-## Copy Gazebo models into your model folder
-First, copy over the gazebo model/mesh files from the cloud drive here: https://utexas.app.box.com/folder/121632471058

-Copy the /Stairs and /ut_mesh folders into your ~/.gazebo/models folder.

-For example, the completed file path should be ~/.gazebo/models/ut_mesh

 ## Create & activate Conda environment (Optional but recommended)
 In a terminal: